-Owners should therefore ensure their Maine Coon does not sit on the babies body, and smother them, since their fur might accidentally cover the babies access to oxygen.
+Owners should therefore ensure their Maine Coon does not sit on their baby’s body and smother them with their thick dense fur, since their three layers of fur may accidentally cover the baby’s access to oxygen.

 3. Sharp Claws

 Maine Coon cats are great hunters, with extremely sharp claws that can catch, hold and rip their prey to shreds.

 Is It Safe To Leave A Baby With A Maine Coon?

-Whilst many owners might argue that their cat is entirely trustworthy around their child (and in many cases they are), the safest approach when ANY pet is concerned (whatever their upbringing, and, nature) is that parents must always be vigilant.
+Whilst many owners might argue that their cat is entirely trustworthy around their child (and in many cases they are), the safest approach when ANY pet is concerned is that parents must always be vigilant.

 How To Introduce Maine Coon Cat To Baby

 Instead, let it grow naturally by allowing your baby and cat to explore, sniff and get to know each other at their own pace.

-They are naturally more confident and inquisitive than their female counterparts, and are most likely to approach the baby straight away.
-By contrast, female Maine Coons are considered more ‘cat-like’, so will approach the baby on their own terms.
+They are naturally more confident and inquisitive than their female counterparts and are most likely to approach the baby or child straight away.

-1. Baby Friendly Cat Breeds
+Baby Friendly Cat Breeds